linghuazaii/my_toolkit/debuglib/README.md

 ####_usage_
 You can learn how to config Debug++ in [debug.ini](https://github.com/linghuazaii/my_toolkit/blob/master/debuglib/conf/debug.ini)
 Also there is an little example in [test.cpp](https://github.com/linghuazaii/my_toolkit/blob/master/debuglib/test/test.cpp)
+You should include `debug++.h` in your project, and don't forget to copy `iniparser.h dictionary.h` to you include directory,
+and also copy `libdebug++.so libiniparser.so` to your lib directory.
+You can check [Makefile:the test part](https://github.com/linghuazaii/my_toolkit/blob/master/debuglib/Makefile) to see how to compile debug++ with your project.

 Use  `git clone https://github.com/linghuazaii/my_toolkit.git` to clone Debug++.
 Then `cd my_toolkit/debuglib`.